RENEW

 Aims

-ExCASES Missions provide short, intense periods of focus towards issues that have been communicated as priorities for RENEW partner organisations and external stakeholders.
+ExCASES ‘missions’ provide short, intense periods of focus on issues that have been communicated as priorities for RENEW partner organisations and external stakeholders.
 The ExCASES team work collaboratively with people across different sectors and disciplines, co-designing research and participatory processes to generate empowering outcomes for people and the environment.

-This project investigates how we can use learning from the People’s Plan for Nature – and other innovative deliberative and participatory public engagement processes – to embed democratic cultures within the nature sector, to support more inclusive and effective decision-making, and positive outcomes for biodiversity renewal.
+This project investigated how we can use learning from the People’s Plan for Nature – and other innovative deliberative and participatory public engagement processes – to embed democratic governance within the nature sector, to support more inclusive and effective decision-making, and positive outcomes for biodiversity renewal.

-Our research employs a process of co-design, using interviews and workshops, to:
+Our research employed a process of co-design with 34 participants, using 28 interviews and a workshop (with the partners and collaborators listed above) to:

-• Share lessons from the People’s Plan for Nature process, and experiences from other relevant deliberative public engagement initiatives, to help amplify learning and apply deliberative democracy across the nature sector more broadly.
+• share lessons from the People’s Plan for Nature process, and draw on innovative tools and experiences from other participatory initiatives, to help amplify learning and integrate deliberative democracy across the nature sector – and beyond.

 Approach